ocaml/ocaml-ci-scripts/README.md

 optional dependencies which are specified before installing the current package.

-TODO: read the optional dependencies in the `opam` file.
+TODO: read the optional dependencies from the `opam` file.

 ### Running the Tests